-Awarded to a health science major who has demonstrated exceptional commitment to the health sciences through service to the community, experiential learning and academic excellence.
-This award is open to all health sciences students but priority for consideration will be given to a first-, second- or third-year student.
+Awarded to a health sciences major who has demonstrated exceptional commitment to the health sciences through service to the community, experiential learning and academic excellence.
+This award is open to all health sciences students, but priority for consideration will be given to a first-, second- or third-year student.

-Ariel Lawson '08 Memorial Prize – Darielis Rivas '19
+Ariel Lawson '08 Memorial Prize – Chelsey Jewett ’22

 Awarded to a student in good academic standing who has been an active servant in the governance of Wells College and in student life.
 First preference will be given to a female student.
 Hir dedication to the College must be expressed with the purpose of maintaining and perpetuating the Wells "Sisterhood."
 This must be a student who fights no-holds barred for what ze believes is right even in the face of opposition, while maintaining a commitment to building the Wells and Aurora communities.
 Ze should also be committed toward solving larger issues of economic and social justice.

-William Nicholas Liberi '05 Memorial Prize for TLGBQ Activism and Scholarship – Annie Vargas '20
+William Nicholas Liberi '05 Memorial Prize for TLGBQ Activism and Scholarship – Gray Bulla ’22 and Ian Smith ’23

 Awarded annually to a current student in good academic standing who has demonstrated a commitment to transgender and queer issues, especially through hir services as an ally to the Transgender, Lesbian, Gay, Bisexual, Questioning and Allies (TLGBQA) community via activism, visibility, literary or artistic endeavors.

-Excellence in Teaching Award – Laura McClusky, Professor of Sociology and Anthropology
+Wells College Excellence in Teaching Award – Phillip Guingona, Assistant Professor of History

-Community Education and Social Activism Award – Brandon Jackson '19
+Community Education and Social Activism Award – Cornerstone

 Goes to a student or organization whose spirit advances the Wells College mission to "educate students to think critically, reason wisely and act humanely as they cultivate meaningful lives" and has, through their programs and activities during the academic year, educated the Wells community regarding issues of social justice and activism.

-Shelby Harris Outstanding Quiet Influence Award – Raymond Benson '19
+Shelby Harris Outstanding Quiet Influence Award – Chastity Andino ’24

 Recognizes a student leader who serves as a quiet influence on campus.
 The nominee need not have served in an executive office, but through continuous commitment and interaction with students and organizations across campus, has made a significant difference.
 Shelby Harris was a psychology professor at Wells from 1961 to 1991.
 Professor Harris was a principled man who tried to make a difference in the world while never failing to act with kindness and caring in his personal life.
 He touched many lives with the generosity of his spirit and the warmth of his heart, but he did so quietly with no expectation of recognition or reward.